-This is an interview done by ZuuOnline for Christopher Tan, CEO of Providend, in conjunction with Providend’s 17th’s anniversary.
+This is an interview done by ZuuOnline for Christopher Tan, CEO of Providend.

-In its 17 years of operations, Providend has proven itself to be a trusted specialist in retirement planning with a unique fee-only proposition that ensures the best advice and the most transparent fees for its clients.
+In its near two decade of operations, Providend has proven itself to be a trusted specialist in retirement planning with a unique fee-only proposition that ensures the best advice and the most transparent fees for its clients.

 ZuuOnline met with Tan at their office on Duxton Hill to learn about Providend’s business, and its winning strategy against roboadvisers.